Meet our Community

 Abbey is different, haha.
 I think it’s great – very satisfying and I get great pleasure out of helping other people.
 I actually come all the way from St Albans!
 Come and join in the fun.
 The social aspect of it is great for making really good friends and getting you out and about with other people who care.”

-I hope the café continues for a good old time.
+I hope the Community Lunch continues for a good old time.
 If it stopped I’d really miss it.
-I turn up every Saturday at 8.30 and wait for Jenny to get here, she relies on me to get there early, and also I’m the best at doing the cleaning afterwards.
+I turn up on the Saturday at 8.30 and wait for Jenny to get here, she relies on me to get there early, and also I’m the best at doing the cleaning afterwards.
 I love it, everyone’s friendly and we get a free lunch.
-I come every Saturday, if it was open other days I would come then too!
+I come every month, if it was open other days I would come then too!
 I recommended it to everyone on Facebook!